Analysis: Russell Wilson and Brandon Marshall shine, Germain Ifedi gets benched and more observations from Seahawks mock game

 RECEIVER

-Not only did Shaquill Griffin (hamstring) sit out but so did Trovon Reed and Neiko Thorpe (wrist) all injuries thought minor but which left the cornerback spot pretty depleted (with veteran Dontae Johnson having been out all camp but cleared this weekend to return to practice next week).
+Not only did Shaquill Griffin (hamstring) sit out but so did Trovon Reed and Neiko Thorpe (wrist), all injuries thought minor but which left the cornerback spot pretty depleted (with veteran Dontae Johnson having been out all camp but cleared this weekend to return to practice soon).
 So the receivers probably should have had good days.
 Two stood out — Jaron Brown and Marshall.
-Brown had six catches on six targets including a 43-yarder; and Marshall, who had just the one catch but showed again that he has the ability to be a big red zone target the team sorely needs.
+Brown had six catches on six targets including a 43-yarder; and Marshall, who had just the one catch but showed again he has the ability to be a big red-zone target the team sorely needs.

-“He still has it,’’ Wilson said later of the 34-year-old Marshall.
+“He still has it,’’ Wilson said of the 34-year-old Marshall.
 Marshall was held to about a dozen snaps, though, as the team continues to ease him back in.
 But assuming he can increase his playing time without any injury setbacks he seems to be close to a lock to make the roster.
 “I think he has made a great first impression,” Carroll said.

-Keenan Reynolds had the other TD on a 7-yarder from Wilson.
-Reynolds may still be a longshot to make the roster but he’s made a lot of plays.
+Keenan Reynolds had the other touchdown on a 7-yarder from Wilson.
+Reynolds might still be a long shot to make the roster but he’s made a lot of plays.

 One negative?
 Second-year receiver Amara Darboh, coming off a couple of strong days in practice, was held out due to a minor injury.